ashleefv/BeeNestABM/README.md

 ### Empirically-driven simulation

-* inSilicoExp_Working.m.
-    Script to adjust input parameters for spontaneous and social transitions between active/inactive states, run the simulation via simulationOutputSpatial.m, and analyze the statistics via calculateSummaryStatistics.m.

-OR

 * optimizerShellSpatial.m
     Function to estimate the unknown parameters (attraction coefficients) using empirically derived values for the transition probabilities and